 The three words: ministration, ministry, and administration, all have the same greek root word – “diakonia”.
 When you look up the definition, the first description you read is “service, ministering, esp. of those who execute the commands of others”. the ability to control, manage, or run things is not being a minister.
 The Greek term strictly says those who EXECUTE the commands that others have given them.
 We have many that act as bosses, or managers, but very little who act as ministers or servants.
 Make sure you are the one executing the commands of God by serving.

 If you and 50 people in your church were asked to worship and fellowship in the middle of a barren wasteland for 40 days, what basic needs would you ask for?
 It’s not an impractical question.
 It doesn’t matter if you are in a grocery store, you still have to pay for food.
-Without money, you might as well be in a wasteland, because that food is just as much out of reach as it is to someone in a dessert.
+Without money, you might as well be in a wasteland, because that food is just as much out of reach as it is to someone in a desert.

 In the United States, the Health care system is destitute, the Social Security system is going bankrupt, the housing is devastated, and all people can do is cry at the government.
 Taking care of our families and taking care of the stranger is the Church’s responsibility, but we take up our pitch forks and torches and march on capital hill with all the other complainers.
 What’s wrong with us?
 The Church has really gone down the tube when people stop asking us for benevolence, and continue to beg Uncle Sam.